On Possible Indicators of Negative Selection in Germinal Centers: Mutation Count Distribution

 where the $\theta$ terms are just initial conditions, and $\mu := S_M/\tau + S_S$.
 That is to say, the growth rate of the average number of mutations over time is $\mu$, which can be rewritten as

 Omitting the details of the recursion (which can be found in appendix D), we get that the leading order behavior for the $k$'th moment is given by

 As expected, the $k$'th moment grows like $t^k$, and the leading rate follows a simple form.
-The expression for the first correction (which is needed to calculate the distribution's skew) is somewhat more unwelcoming, given by
+The expression for the first correction (which is needed to calculate the distribution's skew) is somewhat more unwelcoming, with

 In order to calculate the mutation distribution's skew and variance, we will need the central moments.
 The $a$'th central moment is defined by

 Just as with the regular moments, these should be polynomials of maxium degree $a$ and decaying exponential corrections.